Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 These causes include:

-- Damage to the cornea caused by sharp objects or aggressive behavior
+- Damage to the cornea caused by sharp objects or aggressive behavior or eye infection

 - Vitamin deficiency, particularly vitamin A